SamP-S/SceneGL/README.md

     - [ ] Create resource preview
     - [ ] Create asset manager
     - [ ] Create resource viewer(s)
+    Note: ImGui is immediate mode and simple to use because it doesn't require tons of state systems on the backend.
+    This means you should handle it, not that you should avoid having state with components/sub-components of the gui.

     ### Networking
     - [ ] Implement networking socket support